raistefintel/intelpython.github.io/docs/source/IDP_GSG.md

 ```

 **Windows**
-Navigate to the installation directory of Intel Python and find the "Scripts" directory, then run `.\activate` in the terminal.
+Navigate to the Intel Python installation directory, find the "Scripts" directory, and run' .activate` in the terminal.

 The command prompt should now show `(base)` at the start of the command prompt.